Python @dataclass vs Manual __init__ Boilerplate

 Complex initialization logic.
 If __init__ needs to open files, establish network connections, allocate resources, or perform multi-step setup that goes beyond assigning field values, that logic belongs in a hand-written __init__.
 While __post_init__ can handle validation, it is not intended for heavyweight resource acquisition.

 Behavior-oriented classes.
 Classes that exist primarily to encapsulate behavior (methods) rather than to store structured data do not benefit from @dataclass.
+The distinction between data-holding and behavior-holding classes is covered in detail in the guide to composition vs inheritance.
 A class that represents a database connection pool or a thread manager has methods as its primary interface, not fields.

 Custom equality semantics.
 If __eq__ should compare only a subset of fields or use different logic than field-by-field comparison, the auto-generated __eq__ will not work correctly.
 You can set eq=False and write your own, but at that point you have lost one of the main benefits of the decorator.